Lux Docs

 • lux/lux-crypto.md -- BLS12-381, threshold signatures, IPA/banderwagon

-• lux/lux-ringtail.md -- Ring-LWE post-quantum threshold signatures
+• lux/lux-corona.md -- Ring-LWE post-quantum threshold signatures

 • lux/lux-lattice.md -- Lattice cryptography (v7)